harry-uglow/Curriculum-Reinforcement-Learning/README.md

 # Deep-RL-Sim2Real

 This project uses PPO as its main RL algorithm. [ikostrikov's implementation](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail) was used as a starting point for this repository. ikostrikov_license.txt contains the license for this implementation.
+The project was forked at commit ddb89a5cc4df36396d17a73d4b6631fa3caca3b4 - any changes since then are my own.

 ## Requirements